-The South Australian Government requested Infrastructure SA to independently investigate and report on passenger transport solutions.
-In January 2022, Infrastructure SA issued its Mount Barker Mass Transit Study Summary Report and Recommendations. (https://www.infrastructure.sa.gov.au/our-work/independent-advice/ISA023-MBMT-Report-Corrected.pdf)

-At its' meeting on 7 February 2022, Council acknowledged and supported all of the recommendations of the Infrastructure SA report.
-Council submits these to the Select Committee for consideration as part of the inquiry.
-A summary of the recommendations are enclosed at the end of this letter.
+The State Government requested Infrastructure SA to independently investigate and report on passenger transport solutions.
+In January 2022, Infrastructure SA issued its Mount Barker Mass Transit Study Summary Report and Recommendations.
+Earlier this year at a Council meeting on 7 February 2022, Council acknowledged and supported all of the recommendations of the Infrastructure SA report.